hzhou/MyDef_Book/general_page_attr.md

     All attributes start with "word: ", so MyDef will recognize where the real content starts.
 ```

 Some of these attributes may have specific meaning in specific output module.
 For example, the C module recognizes "use_double: 1", and will change the default floating type to "double" instead of "float".
-However, usually we specify page attributes simply to be used as macros.
+However, most of the time we specify page attributes simply to be used as macros.